Bored, stuck, needing some adventure or just want to get off the hamster wheel for a weekend dedicated just to you?

 Sure.
 Our festival and Get a Grip of the Grind programs are designed based on the life experiences of women, personally and professionally.
 If you feel those experiences are relevant to you, please join in.

 This is a tier three event as per the Victorian Government’s event guidelines, with whom we have registered our event.
 Our Victorian Government COVID checklist can be downloaded from our website.
 In summary, we will be requiring all festival participants to register regardless of COVID, observe social distancing and recommended hygiene practices.
-As our event is primarily outside we are confident of delivering a COVID safe event.
-View COVIDSafe-Event-Checklist Updated 150121.
+Currently double vaccinations are required by State Government if you wish to participate at the festival in February 2022.

 If you make it to Bright and you don’t have your own transport, let us know when you turn up and we can arrange a car pool for you.
 Some of the activities are up to 60 mins drive away.
 We car pool all the time so it’s easy facilitated.